 Schwartzel repeated as champion last year as he fired three 68s and a 67 to cruise to a 4-stroke win over Richard Finch.
 The victory was Schwartzel's third at this tournament and ninth on the European Tour.

-So Yeon Ryu won for the third time on the LPGA Tour on Sunday and that helped her move to No. 5 in the world rankings.
+Gwladys Nocera won the Ladies European Tour event in India over the weekend and that helped her move to No. 62 in the latest women's world golf rankings.

 Jordan Spieth followed his Australian Open win with a victory at the Hero World Challenge on Sunday and that helped him improve to No. 9 in this week's world rankings.